Preservation of Water Resources

 Addressing Water Related Risk

 The water-related risks of Epson’s production sites were assessed using two global standard tools for water risk assessments: Aqueduct, developed by the World Resources Institute (WRI), and Water Risk Filter, developed by the World Wide Fund for Nature (WWF).
 These tools assess water primarily from a perspective of physical quantity of water resources and water pollution risks.
 The results of the assessments showed that no Epson site qualifies for the highest risk level per the overall risk indicators.
-However, it was found that some of Epson’s production sites in China, Southeast Asia and South America are located in areas with water stress.
+However, it was found that some of Epson’s production sites in Japan, China, Southeast Asia and South America are located in areas with water stress.
 Moving forward, Epson will continue to act to reduce its water usage and explore water risk assessment methodologies in basins at actual sites.